allissadillman/DS-Training-Resources/README.md

 * [A gallery of interesting Jupyter Notebooks](https://github.com/jupyter/jupyter/wiki/A-gallery-of-interesting-Jupyter-Notebooks): This page is a curated collection of Jupyter/IPython notebooks that include interesting visual or technical content on a wide variety of programming and scientific computing topics such as image processing, NLP, and machine learning

 ## General computer science resources

+* [Happy Git and GitHub for the useR](https://happygitwithr.com/): This tutorial will help you install Git and get it working smoothly with GitHub, in the shell and in RStudio, develop a few key workflows that cover your most common tasks, and integrate Git and GitHub into your daily work with R and RMarkdown.

 * [Learn Git Branching](https://learngitbranching.js.org/): visual and interactive way to learn Git; you'll be challenged with exciting levels, given step-by-step demonstrations of powerful features, and maybe even have a bit of fun along the way.